 Critical Thinking Fundamentals

-Most people would agree that critical thinking is vital in the workplace and it enables employees to effectively solve problems and make decisions.
+Most people would agree that critical thinking is vital in the workplace, as it enables employees to effectively solve problems and make decisions.
 This thereby offers more valuable contributions to your organization.
-However, the act of critical thinking requires a strong sense of self-awareness and a keen understanding of how to systematically approach situations.
+However, critical thinking requires a strong sense of self-awareness and a keen understanding of how to systematically approach situations.